davewyers/stratum-1-microserver-howto/README.md

 # Stratum-1-Microserver
 ## Guide for Windows users

-The following are rough notes to set you through the set up from a windows workstation.
+The following are rough notes to get you through the set up from a windows workstation.

 ## Create Disk Image
 Download the latest version of the Raspberry PI Imager software from the Raspberry PI web site